School Swim, Cross-Country and Track & Field Teams

 Every 2 years the Ontario Summer Games are held with Triathlon one of the sports at which 14-15year olds can compete.
 In 2018, jTOEST athlete Serena Grodski competed – click here to link to a webpage of the event.
 Athletes qualify for one of the 24 spots (24 for boys & 24 for girls) at select Triathlon Ontario Youth events including Triathlon Ontario Provincial Champs which are held annually in August in Welland.
 Athletes stayed in residences of Western University, partook in the opening ceremonies and two days of competition: day one was the individual event, and on day two relay teams were made to provide athletes the opportunity to compete in teams of 4 (2 boys & 2 girls/team).

 The Canada Summer Games are held every 4 years, alternating with the Canada Winter Games.
-In 2021, the Summer Games will be coming to Niagara, Ontario providing athletes 17-18 years of age the opportunity to represent their province and to compete on a National level.
+In 2022, the Summer Games will be coming to Niagara, Ontario providing athletes 17-18 years of age the opportunity to represent their province and to compete on a National level.
 Qualifying is performed by Triathlon Ontario with athletes being required to submit a Letter of Intent to express their interest in being assessed.
+A link to a FAQ page is available by clicking here.